yaananth/papermill/README.md

     particular notebook to run next?
 You can now programmatically **execute a workflow** without having to copy and paste from notebook to notebook manually.

+## Modifications to original library
+- This is forked from [papermill](https://github.com/nteract/papermill)
+- This works with [run-notebook](https://github.com/marketplace/actions/run-notebook) github action
+- The output from notebook goes to a `stdout` and to a file called `papermill-nb-runner.out` if `log_output` option is set
+- Skips executing any cells that has `debug` tag in them

 ## Installation